Longitudinal Position and Cancer Risk in the United States Revisited: Supplementary Information

-This paper aims to investigate the relationship between cancer incidence rate and longitudinal position, which is represented by the relative position in a time zone (PTZ) and longitudes.
-We use PTZ to explore the trend of cancer rates within time zones, and use longitudes to study both the trend and the potential discontinuity of cancer rates around time zone borders.
-We employed both linear regression and a spatial discontinuity framework with natural cubic splines to examine this relationship.
-When controlling for latitude, elevation, education, healthcare, income, obesity rate, smoking rate, pollution, and race, the linear model did not reveal a significant relationship between relative position and cancer incidence rate using the larger data set, which differs from the findings of a previous study using fewer observations.
-Our work indicates that the variation in cancer incidence rate is likely not explained by relative position in a time zone.
-Meanwhile, the semi-parametric model in natural splines also showed no evidence that cancer rates differ significantly around time zone borders.
-Since neighboring counties around the borders in different time zones simulate the situation of a county under standard time (western side of the border) and DST (eastern side of the border), our study provides implications on the implementation of DST.
-No significant difference in cancer rate between two sides indicates no significant change in risk would be present between an extra hour of sunlight in the morning versus in the evening.
-Our findings suggest that there is no cancer-risk associated reason to prefer one time over the other.
+This paper aims to investigate the relationship between cancer incidence rate and longitudinal position, denoted by relative position in a time zone (PTZ) and longitudes.
+We use PTZ to explore the trend of cancer rates within time zones, and use longitudes to study both the trend and the potential discontinuity at time zone boundaries.
+We employed both linear regression and a spatial discontinuity framework with natural cubic splines.
+This analysis is carried out on total cancer rate of 19 types and eight individual cancer rates.